Pop art: Russia

 Russia arrived later to the movement, with pop-esque pieces emerging in the 1970s.
 This was likely a result of Russia's postwar political climate, which closely supervised artistic expression.
 Russia's version of pop art was Soviet-themed and was referred to as Sots Art.
 Compared to western pop art, it functioned as a counter-culture reaction against the state's approved art-movements.
-Afer the fall of the Berlin Wall, Russian pop art took on another form, epitomised by Dmitri Vrubel and his painting My God, Help Me to Survive This Deadly Love.
+After the fall of the Berlin Wall, Russian pop art took on another form, epitomised by Dmitri Vrubel and his painting My God, Help Me to Survive This Deadly Love.